Anthony Misiewicz

-Anthony Misiewicz (/mɪˈsɛvɪtʃ/ mih-SEV-itch; born November 1, 1994) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He has previously played in MLB for the Seattle Mariners and Kansas City Royals.
+Anthony Misiewicz (/mɪˈsɛvɪtʃ/ mih-SEV-itch; born November 1, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Kansas City Royals, Arizona Diamondbacks, Detroit Tigers, New York Yankees, and Minnesota Twins.

 Career

 Amateur career

-Misiewicz graduated from Anchor Bay High School in Fair Haven, Michigan.
+Misiewicz graduated from Anchor Bay High School in New Baltimore, Michigan.
 He attended Michigan State University, where he played college baseball for the Michigan State Spartans.
 In 2015, his junior year, he had a 5–4 win–loss record with a 3.80 earned run average (ERA) in 18 games (eight games started).
 After the season, he briefly played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Seattle Mariners

 The Seattle Mariners selected Misiewicz in the 18th round of the 2015 MLB draft.
 He signed with the Mariners for a $70,000 signing bonus rather than returning to Michigan State for his senior year.
 After signing, Misiewicz made his professional debut with the Everett AquaSox, going 3–2 with a 2.14 ERA in 46 1/3 innings pitched.
 In 2016, he pitched for the Bakersfield Blaze, compiling a 7–10 record with a 4.79 ERA in 29 starts.
 He began 2017 with Modesto Nuts before being promoted to the Arkansas Travelers.

 Tampa Bay Rays

-On August 6, 2017, the Mariners traded Misiewicz, Luis Rengifo, and a player to be named later to the Tampa Bay Rays for Mike Marjama and Ryan Garton.
+On August 6, 2017, the Mariners traded Misiewicz, Luis Rengifo, and a player to be named later to the Tampa Bay Rays in exchange for Mike Marjama and Ryan Garton.
 He was assigned to the Montgomery Biscuits.
 In 28 total starts between Modesto, Arkansas, and Montgomery, he went 11–6 with a 4.51 ERA.

-Second stint with Mariners
+Seattle Mariners (second stint)

-After the season, the Mariners reacquired Misiewicz from the Rays for an international signing bonus slot.
+On December 13, 2017, the Seattle Mariners reacquired Misiewicz from the Rays for an international signing bonus slot.
 In 2018, he returned to play for Arkansas, pitching to a 3–12 record and 5.51 ERA in 21 starts.
 He missed nearly a month during the season due to injury.
-Misiewicz began 2019 with Arkansas before being promoted to the Tacoma Rainers.
+Misiewicz began 2019 with Arkansas before being promoted to the Tacoma Rainiers.
 Over 26 games (24 starts), he went 9–8 with a 4.59 ERA, striking out 125 over 131 1/3 innings.

 On July 24, 2020, Misiewicz made his major league debut against the Houston Astros, giving up one run in one inning.
 For the season, he was 0–2 with a 4.05 ERA.
 On July 31, 2022, Misiewicz was designated for assignment.

 Kansas City Royals

 On August 1, 2022, Misiewicz was traded to the Kansas City Royals for cash considerations.
-He appeared in 15 games for the Royals down the stretch, logging a 1-1 record and 4.11 ERA with 19 strikeouts in 15.1 innings pitched.
+He appeared in 15 games for the Royals down the stretch, logging a 1–1 record and 4.11 ERA with 19 strikeouts in 15.1 innings pitched.

 On February 3, 2023, Misiewicz was designated for assignment by Kansas City after the signing of Zack Greinke was made official.